expo/expo/docs/pages/versions/unversioned/sdk/gl-view.md

 </SnackInline>

-For more in depth example on how to use `expo-gl` with Reanimated and Gesture Handler you can check [here](https://github.com/expo/expo/blob/master/apps/native-component-list/src/screens/GL/GLReanimatedExample.tsx).
+For more in-depth example on how to use `expo-gl` with Reanimated and Gesture Handler you can check [this example](https://github.com/expo/expo/blob/master/apps/native-component-list/src/screens/GL/GLReanimatedExample.tsx).

 ### Limitations